Tianditu

 Tianditu seeks to offer functions similar to those provided by Google mapping service.
-The creation of Tianditu is seen as part of the Chinese government’s strategy to squeeze Google out of the China market, eventually making Tianditu the main source of geographic information for Chinese users.
-This objective is also expressed in various government publications that describe Tianditu as the ‘authoritative’ source for online geographic information.
-For example, SBSM Director General Xu Deming expressed that the ultimate aim is to create ‘one web, one map, and one platform’, offering the most authoritative and comprehensive web mapping services to Chinese citizens.
-Xu Deming also emphasized that Tianditu would be a ‘reliable and excellent national brand’ in the field of online mapping services.
+The creation of Tianditu is seen as part of the Chinese government's strategy to squeeze Google out of the China market, eventually making Tianditu the main source of geographic information for Chinese users.
+This objective is also expressed in various government publications that describe Tianditu as the 'authoritative' source for online geographic information.
+For example, SBSM Director General Xu Deming expressed that the ultimate aim is to create 'one web, one map, and one platform', offering the most authoritative and comprehensive web mapping services to Chinese citizens.
+Xu Deming also emphasized that Tianditu would be a 'reliable and excellent national brand' in the field of online mapping services.

 History

 The beta version of Tianditu was launched by SBSM on 22 October 2010.
 State media suggests that about 30 million users from over 210 countries and regions visited Tianditu after the beta version came online.
 After beta testing, Tianditu was officially launched on 18 January 2011.
 In June 2011, a trial version for mobile phones was launched.
 And in October 2011, the mobile phone version was officially launched.

-In 2020, 10 million km² of 2m resolution imagery and 5.37 million km² of better than 1m resolution imagery was added.
+In 2020, 10 million km^{2} of 2m resolution imagery and 5.37 million km^{2} of better than 1m resolution imagery was added.